Importance of Machine Learning in agriculture: main applications

 Some companies make use of AI software in agriculture by utilizing machine learning for various processes.
 These tools can make a real difference in agricultural productivity and profitability by reducing waste while enhancing product quality.

-Today, we’ll have a closer look at machine learning in agriculture applications and techniques.
+Today, we’ll have a closer look at machine learning and artificial intelligence in agriculture projects and applications.
 We’ll also touch upon crucial ML benefits for business and the current state of artificial intelligence and machine learning in agriculture.

 How machine learning can be used in agriculture: main drivers